arogozhnikov/python3_with_pleasure/README.md

 ## <strike>Other usages of function annotations</strike>

-*Update: starting from python 3.7 this behavior was [depreciated](https://www.python.org/dev/peps/pep-0563/#non-typing-usage-of-annotations), and function annotations should be used for type hinting only.*
+*Update: starting from python 3.7 this behavior was [depreciated](https://www.python.org/dev/peps/pep-0563/#non-typing-usage-of-annotations), and function annotations should be used for type hinting only.
+Python 4 will not support other usages of annotations.*

 As mentioned before, annotations do not influence code execution, but rather provide some meta-information, and you can use it as you wish.